How a Car Lease Swap Works

 - The vehicle is usually in good mechanical condition because it is newish.

 - A short-term lease has its perks.
-A new vehicle will be in your future in a short period of time.
+A new vehicle will be in your future for a short period of time.

 Take the necessary time looking for the right lease to take over.
 With a little effort, finding the right vehicle with all the benefits is possible.
 Do not take over a lease if the terms do not benefit you in some way.